stellar/stellar-core/docs/learn/commands.md

   Triggers the instance to catch up to ledger NNN from history;
   Mode is either 'minimal' (the default, if omitted) or 'complete'.

-* **checkpoint**
-  Triggers the instance to write an immediate history checkpoint.

 * **checkdb**
   Triggers the instance to perform a background check of the database's state.

 * **checkpoint**
-  Forces uploading a history checkpoint to the archive.
+  Triggers the instance to write an immediate history checkpoint.
+And uploads it to the archive.

 * **connect**
   `/connect?peer=NAME&port=NNN`<br>